 Sometimes quilters are hesitant to adjust sewing machine tension when stitches aren't quite right because they are unsure if the adjustments will create even more of an issue.
-But don't hesitate to make tension adjustments because they're often necessary.
+Don't hesitate to make tension adjustments because they're often necessary.

 Sewing machine tension adjustment is controlled by devices that separately control the needle thread and the bobbin thread, putting varying amounts of tension (or strength) on the threads they control in order to form a strong, balanced stitch.